ARTS & DISABILITY

 The Manitoba's Writer's Guild announces its Disability Project Writer-in-Residence, Kate Grisim.

 As the MWG Disability Project’s first Writer-in-residence, Kate Grisim will be in the Manitoba Writers’ Guild offices working with writers who would like some general editing, commenting, or critiquing of their original work.
-The work doesn’t have to focus on experiences of marginalization, but that is what Kate’s expertise is.
-Kate will also be working on sending out her original work to journals for publication, and she will be able to offer advice to anyone else who is looking for potential places to get their work published.
-Kate will also be organizing and putting on at least one workshop at the end of her position, highlighting her work as well as anyone who has sought her help with editing.
+Kate can offer advice for those looking for places to get their work published.
+Kate will also be organizing and putting on at least one workshop at the end of her position, highlighting her work as well as anyone who has sought her help.

 Kate has her Bachelor of Arts in English in the Creative Writing stream from the University of Winnipeg, which she graduated from in 2009.
 She has currently just completed her first year of an interdisciplinary Masters program in disability studies at the University of Manitoba.